ConductorOne/baton-mongodb-atlas/README.md

-      --client-id string       The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string   The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string            The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                   help for baton-mongodb
+      --client-id string       The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string   The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string            The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                   help for baton-mongodb-atlas
       --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --private-key string     Private Key
   -p, --provisioning           This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING)
       --public-key string      Public Key
-  -v, --version                version for baton-mongodb
+  -v, --version                version for baton-mongodb-atlas

-Use "baton-mongodb [command] --help" for more information about a command.
+Use "baton-mongodb-atlas [command] --help" for more information about a command.
 ```